harish-kunta/Cognify/README.md

 1. Clone this repository.
 2. Place your `google-services.json` file in the `app/` directory for Firebase.
+3. Firebase App Check is enabled automatically.
+Debug builds use the Debug provider.
-3. Build and run in Android Studio or execute:
+4. Build and run in Android Studio or execute:
    ```bash
    ./gradlew assembleDebug
    ```